kryptokrona/kryptokrona-docs/guides/wallets/Using-checkpoints.md

 ```

 - TurtleCoind will then start syncing from checkpoints.
-- If you are using the CLI wallet, then you can just wait for it to finish syncing, and open your wallet(leave the daemon open!).
+- If you are using the ZedWallet, then you can just wait for it to finish syncing, and open your wallet(leave the daemon open!).
 - If you are using a GUI wallet, let it finish syncing, close it down by typing `exit` in the window, then open your GUI wallet.

 ## Common Errors